12. Data frames#

 ## 4 Mary eggs,spam,spam,lollipops

 Write a function that converts all matrix-based columns in a given data frame to separate atomic columns.
-Furthermore, author a function that does the opposite: one that groups all columns with similar prefixes and turns them into matrices.
+Furthermore, author a function that does the opposite, i.e., groups all columns with similar prefixes and turns them into matrices.

-We can straightforwardly apply various transforms on data groups determined by a factor-like variable or a combination thereof thanks to the split.data.frame method, which returns a list of data frames.
+We can straightforwardly apply various transforms on data groups determined by a factor-like variable or their combination thanks to the split.data.frame method, which returns a list of data frames.
+For example:

 x <- data.frame(